amcz/hysplit_metdata/README.md

 ### get_era5_cds.py
 Code to download ERA5 meteorological data from ECMWF that will suitable for converting to ARL format for ingestion into HYSPLIT.
-The downloaded grib files will be suitable for use with the era52arl program available with the HYSPLIT distribution.

-get_era5_cds.py uses cdsapi module from Copernicus Data Service.
+The downloaded grib files will be suitable for use with the era52arl program available with the HYSPLIT distribution. get_era5_cds.py uses cdsapi module from Copernicus Data Service.
-ERA5 is now  only available through the cdsapi. ecmwf-api is no longer supported.

 PYTHON 3.x
 Written to run on linux operating system